Bambarello/oasis-monitoring/README.md

 # Oasis-monitoring

-1) Use standard Grometheus mettics collector and Grafana.
+1) Use standard Prometheus mettics collector and Grafana.
 2) Install *node_exporter* to the oasis node.
 Default port for metrics is 9100.
 3) Expose metrics from oasis-node.